-Large solar photovoltaic (PV) arrays can be planted with native vegetation to provide habitat to pollinators and wildlife species.
+Large solar photovoltaic (PV) arrays can be planted with native vegetation to provide habitat for pollinators and other wildlife species.
 A number of states have established voluntary "pollinator-friendly" certification programs to help solar developers implement, maintain, and promote native meadow habitats under and around solar panels.
-CEE is working with state and federal agencies, pollinator experts, and stakeholders in the agriculture, wildlife biology, and solar energy communities to develop a pollinator-friendly designation program for solar PV facilities in Massachusetts.
+In consultation with state and federal agencies, pollinator experts, and stakeholders in the agriculture, wildlife biology, and solar energy communities, CEE has developed a pollinator-friendly certification program for solar PV facilities in Massachusetts.

 Why pollinator-friendly solar?

 It’s Good for Native Wildlife and Plants: Native flowering herbs and shrubs provide habitat and food to pollinators and other species.
 Grassland habitats support over 70 animals and plants designated as Species of Greatest Conservation Need in Massachusetts.

 It’s Cost-Effective: Establishing native plants under solar PV arrays may require higher upfront costs, but these practices can result in lower maintenance costs over time, due to reduced mowing schedules, and reduced needs for watering and herbicide application.

 It’s Prettier: Wildflower meadows and vegetation screens of native shrub species are aesthetically more appealing than grass or gravel.
 They may make solar PV facilities more acceptable to neighbors and visitors.